fabiobiondi/angular-fullscreen/README.md

 ```

 ## Use as a directive
 Set the fullscreen attribute to a specific element.
-The only requirement is set an ID attribute to the element.
+The only requirement is to set an ID to the element.

 ```html
 <img id="img1" src="imgs/P1030188.JPG" fullscreen />